wszk1992/Kanhu/README.md

 # Kanhu
-A Q&A web project using Node.js.
+A Q&A website based on
-##Usage
+Backend: express, mongodb
+Frontend: bootstrap, jquery

+# Version feature 0.1
+1. Post questions
+2. Answer asker's questions
+3. 'Like' or 'Dislike' answers

+##Get started
-1. Download [Mongodb](https://www.mongodb.com/) and open it as database in PORT: 27017
+1. Download [Mongodb](https://www.mongodb.com/) and open it in PORT: 27017
-2. Input these commands in your terminal
+2. Run the following commands in your terminal
 `cd /your_project_path`
 `npm install`
 `npm start`
-3. Open your browser and input the following url in address bar
+3. Open your browser and input:
 `localhost:3000`